 Bolton Abbey is beautifully situated upon the banks of the River Wharfe, in the heart of the Yorkshire Dales.
 We had been told it offers the most tremendous variety of activities for the family to enjoy.
 So, we packed our wellies, fishing nets, picnic and dogs into the car ( oh, and the children too ) and off we went to explore Bolton Abbey for ourselves.

-All about our day at Bolton Abbey
+Day out at Bolton Abbey

 The view that greeted us as we drove down to the car park at Bolton Abbey was stunning.
 The glorious River Wharfe to our left – beautiful sparkling waters, rich with wildlife.
 The magnificent ruins of the Abbey ahead in the distance.
 The car park itself was full of families enjoying the wonderful weather.
 Parents watching children paddling in the gentle flowing river, some cooking on portable BBQ’s , others on rugs enjoying picnics.
 Some riding bikes, others playing ball with the dog.
 All generations basking in the sunshine and looking thoroughly relaxed.